alphagov/govwifi-dev-docs/source/documentation/monitoring.md

 # Monitoring

-We now have dashboards!

-We currently display dashboards on our TV monitors (two of them), running on ChromeOS.
-This section outlines what's currently displayed on them.
+This section explains how to read the display dashboards on our TV monitors in the office.

 ## Technical